madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

 The results above capture 10,000 equally likely parameter combinations.
-The parameter cobintations represent the global sensitivity and uncertainty of the model parameters and associated predictions.
+The parameter combintations represent the global sensitivity and uncertainty of the model parameters and associated predictions.
-A forward run for based on this set (`chain`) is executed below:
+A forward run based on this set (`chain`) is executed below:

 ```julia